Taylor Swift’s evermore: Part 1

 Frozen

-• In tis the damn season, starlet Dorothea visits home and begs an ex to be hers “for the weekend.”
-We get the flip side of this story in the song dorothea, when the ex-boyfriend lightheartedly remembers their high school romance.
+In tis the damn season, starlet Dorothea visits home and begs an ex to be hers “for the weekend.”
+She moved away, but her heart never really moved on.

 Time only moves forward in evermore when characters let their heartbreak die.
 Then, something new can grow.